 Benefits of Phool Makhana

-Phool Makhana is not only rich in Carbohydrates but it is a good source of protein as well.
-It can keep you energised for a long time while fasting as they are light and gets digested easily.
+Phool Makhana is not only rich in Carbohydrates but is a good source of protein as well.
+It can keep you energized for a long time while fasting as they are light and gets digested easily.

-Lotus seeds are now considered as super foods as they are low in calories and have a dense nutrient profile.
-Easily replace your popcorn or potato chips with roasted phool makhana.
+Lotus seeds are now considered superfoods as they are low in calories and have a dense nutrient profile.
+Easily replace your popcorn or potato chips with roasted Phool makhana.

-Phool Makhana are low in glycemic index, which makes them diabetic friendly.
-The complex carbs present in them gets digested slowly and easily, preventing sudden sugar spikes, making them ideal for consumption by diabetic people.
+Phool Makhana is low in glycemic index, which makes them diabetic friendly.
+The complex carbs present in them get digested slowly and easily, preventing sudden sugar spikes, making them ideal for consumption by diabetic people.